Special Track on Fairness and Bias in AI

 More information about JAIR Transparent Publishing and the latest metrics are found here.

 AI Access Foundation manages JAIR largely through the efforts of volunteers throughout the world.
 However, we occasionally have some small, but important, operating and infrastructure costs.
 Please support us by making a donation.
 All donations are appreciated, no matter how small, and they are tax dedectable.

-And on this topic, we also want to thank David Smith for his financial contributions to the organization, as well as IJCAI, InferLink Corporation and the University of Michigan for their ongoing support for JAIR's infrastructure.
+And on this topic, we also want to thank David Smith for his financial contributions to the organization, as well as IJCAI, and InferLink Corporation for their ongoing support for JAIR's infrastructure.
 These gifts make it possible for JAIR to continue operating a freely-available journal.